klapeyron5/has_glasses/README.md

 # has_glasses
-Predict face image on two classes:
+Predicts face image on two classes:
 either person on image has glasses or not

 ## How to use as the task: